johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### The priority of discipleship ###

 Because discipleship deals with the heart, it must be a strategic, practical priority that *precedes* concentrated biblical [teaching][The strategy of teaching], which is for the spiritually mature.
-Teaching deals with our minds---our understanding, conviction and belief---and excessive teaching of immature, undisciplined people risks *puffing them up with knowledge*---instead of *building them up with God's love*.[^cf14]
+Teaching deals with our minds—our understanding, conviction and belief—and excessive teaching of immature, undisciplined people risks *puffing them up with knowledge*—instead of *building them up with God's love*.[^cf14]

-### --- Option --- ⌥ ###
+### — Option — ⌥ ###

 -	Discuss [*Discipleship*], or
 -	Continue to [*The strategy of teaching*]